 Section 16(a) of the Exchange Act requires our executive officers, directors and the holders of more than 10% of our common stock to file with the SEC initial reports of ownership of our common stock and other equity securities on a Form 3 and reports of changes in such ownership on a Form 4 or Form 5.
-To our knowledge, based solely on a review of reports filed pursuant to Section 16(a) and written representations by the persons required to file these reports, all filing requirements of Section 16(a) were satisfied on a timely basis with respect to fiscal year 2023, with the exception of the following: (1) the late filing, due to administrative error, of one Form 4 by Mr. Sicchitano, reporting five transactions completed in 2021 and 2022; (2) the late filing, due to administrative error, of one Form 4 by Mr. Roche, reporting the acquisition of additional shares in connection with the certification of pre-established performance parameters related to Financial Metric PRSUs granted in fiscal year 2020; and (3) the late filings, due to administrative error, of one Form 4 by Annual Metric PRSUs granted in fiscal year 2020; and (3) the late filings, due to administrative error, of one Form 4 by each of Messrs.
-Mahendra-Rajah and Jain and Ms. Sacks, reporting the acquisition of additional shares in connection with the certification of pre-established performance parameters related to Financial Metric PRSUs.
+To our knowledge, based solely on a review of reports filed pursuant to Section 16(a) and written representations by the persons required to file these reports, all filing requirements of Section 16(a) were satisfied on a timely basis with respect to fiscal year 2023, with the exception of the following: (1) the late filing, due to administrative error, of one Form 4 by Mr. Sicchitano, reporting five transactions completed in 2021 and 2022; (2) the late filing, due to administrative error, of one Form 4 by Mr. Roche, reporting the acquisition of additional shares in connection with the certification of pre-established performance parameters related to Financial Metric PRSUs granted in fiscal year 2020; and (3) the late filings, due to administrative error, of one Form 4 by each of Messrs.
+Mahendra-Rajah and Jain and Ms. Sacks, reporting the acquisition of additional shares in connection with the certification of pre-established performance parameters related by the performance parameters relating to the Maxim Integration PRSUs.